proxmox/proxmox-backup/docs/pxar/description.rst

 If no target is provided, the content of the archive is extracted to the current working directory.

-In order to restore only part of an archive or single files and/or folders, it is possible to pass the corresponding glob match patterns as additional parameters or use the patterns stored in a file:
+In order to restore only parts of an archive, single files and/or folders, it is possible to pass the corresponding glob match patterns as additional parameters or use the patterns stored in a file: